 How is it possible that Bond 2018 would not result in a tax rate increase?

-What is included in the Bond 2018 package?
+What projects are included in Bond 2018?

 - Construction of elementary school to alleviate crowding on District’s East side